ur4me/Titanic/README.md

 We can see that there’s a survival penalty to singletons and those with family sizes above 4.
 We can collapse this variable into three levels which will be helpful since there are comparatively fewer large families.

 #### Filling up missing values
-Before imputation, I will remove some variables and change categorical to factors
+Before imputation, I will remove some variables and change categorical to factors.
 ```
 total1 <- total[,-c(1,2,4,9,11)]
 total1 <- as.data.frame(unclass(total1))
 ```

+I will impute missing values by using Mice package.

 ```
 #imputing missing values
 miceMod <- mice(total1, method="rf")